About ALKemist Bio

 Infusion

 The expanded and modified TCR-T cells are then infused back into the patient's bloodstream.
-These engineered T cells are now armed with the ability to recognize and bind to the specific cancer antigen.
+These engineered T cells are now armed with the ability to specifically recognize and bind to the ALK cancer antigen.

 05